zaytiri/JobApplicationTracker/README.md

 <a name="installation"></a>
 ## Installation

-After downloading the latest executable file available in the [Releases]() page, right-click the setup.exe and follow instructions.
+After downloading the latest executable file available in the [Releases](https://github.com/zaytiri/JobApplicationTracker/releases) page, right-click the jobtrackr_setup.exe and follow the instructions from the installer.

 <a name="support"></a>
 ## Support